VUnit/vunit/docs/logging/user_guide.rst

 checks and consumes one log message from the list of recorded log calls to check a sequence of log messages.

-The ``mock`` procedures ensures that all future calls to the logger are recorded and not sent to a any log handler or cause simulation abort.
+The ``mock`` procedures ensure that all future calls to the logger are recorded and not sent to a log handler or cause simulation abort.
 The ``unmock`` procedure restores the logger to its normal state.
 The ``unmock`` call also checks that all recorded log messages have been checked by a corresponding ``check_log`` or